Our Curriculum Statement

 Our Curriculum Design

-Each IPL is delivered in four stages:
+Each themed unit is delivered in four stages:

-1. The Engage Stage.
-A ‘WOW’ experience to introduce new learning- this experience is always designed to excite, motivate and engage the children.
+Stage 1: A ‘WOW’ experience to introduce new learning- this experience is always designed to excite, motivate and engage the children.

-3. The Innovate Stage.
-During this stage, children have the opportunity to apply their learning to a real life challenge.
+Stage 3: An exciting opportunity to apply their learning to a real life challenge.
 They become team leaders, organisers and communicators.

 No Subject Left Behind!